rajpurkar/mlx/source/_posts/chexpert-validate.md

 {% asset_img ready.png Running is completed %}
 <br>

 And that’s it!
-In just over an hour, we’ve been able to run the CheXpert model on your own data (or the example data)!
+You’ve just validated the CheXpert model on your own data (or the example data)!

 <br>